prjemian/specdomain/specdomain/src/specdomain/test/test_doc.rst

 ..
 This should document the Python module supporting the specdomain

 .. py:function:: test.testdoc.radius(x, y)
+	:noindex:

 	:param float x: ordinate
 	:param float y: abcissa
 	:returns float: hypotenuse

 	return math.sqrt(x*x + y*y)

+	The radius function is based on an algorithm of Pythagorus.

+	.. note:: The Pythagorean theorem was also cited in the movie *The Wizard of Oz*.

 :class:`SpecVariableObject` (Python Module)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^